crcx/retroforth/RETRO-Book.md

 Only one buffer can be active at a time.
 RETRO provides a `buffer:preserve` combinator to allow using a second one before returning to the prior one.

+## Set The Active Buffer

+To set a buffer as the active one use `buffer:set`.
+This takes an address.

+The buffer will be assumed to be empty.
+The inital value will be set to ASCII:NULL.

+## Add Value

+Use `buffer:add` to append a value to the buffer.
+This takes a single value and will also add an ASCII:NULL after the end of the buffer.

+## Fetch Last Value

+To return the last value in the buffer you can use `buffer:get`.
+This removes the value and sets an ASCII:NULL in the memory location the returned value occupied.

+## Get Data About The Buffer

+RETRO provides `buffer:start` to get the initial address in the buffer, `buffer:end` to get the last address (ignoring the ASCII:NULL), and `buffer:size` to return the number of values in the buffer.

+## Reset

+You can reset a buffer to the empty state using `buffer:empty`.

 ## Example